 If a tribe said, “This is our land,” another tribe would cry, “No, you stole it from us twenty years ago.”
 Others would reply, “No, you robbed it away from us years before that,” and a different one would shout, “You’re all wrong.
 It was our land, taken from us a century ago,” and none of them would know who stole it before that.
 Any group could come in and take what they wanted without any concern for present occupiers.

 Stone Age Indians stole America from other Indians.
 They did that for hundreds of generations before whites arrived.
 Whites were entitled to do the same since that was the modus operandi but did not.
-Instead, they tried to negotiate peacefully, as is their custom, and this was often rejected.
-Following their traditions most Indian tribes preferred to fight.
-Many fought savagely and ruthlessly, raping and torturing both children and women, skinning them alive, scalping them, decapitating them and burning their homes.
-Those ones were true savages and whites had no choice but to defend themselves against this ferocious barbarity.
+Instead, they tried to negotiate peacefully, as is their custom, and Indians often rejected the offer.
+Following their traditions, most Indian tribes preferred to fight.
+Many fought savagely and ruthlessly, raping and torturing both children and women, skinning them alive, scalping them, decapitating them, and burning their homes.
+They were true savages, and whites had no choice but to defend themselves against this ferocious barbarity.
 The viciousness and bloodlust of some Indians shocked whites, who would respond with great anger and force.

 Today’s Lefties support China, a communist state that has murdered hundreds of millions of its citizens.
 Lefties think that is fine.
-Instead of criticizing communists they criticize white people who gave us The United States Constitution.
+Instead of criticizing communists, they attack white people who gave us The United States Constitution.